-- Additional carbon (10-70 Mt C per year), above current rates, could be sequestered in soils at low to moderate costs (\$10-100 per metric ton of carbon). - Mitigation practices that maintain the primary income source (i.e., crop/livestock production), e.g., conservation tillage, pasture improvement, have a lower cost per ton sequestered carbon compared

-- with practices where mitigation would be a primary income source (foregoing income from crop and/or livestock production), such as land set-asides, even if the latter have a higher biological sequestration potential. - With higher energy prices, major shifts in land use in favor of energy crops and afforestation may occur at the expense of annual cropland and pasture. - Policies based on per-ton payments (for carbon actually sequestered) are more economically efficient than per-hectare payments (for adopting specific practices see Antle et al., 2003), although the former have a higher verification cost (i.e., measuring actual carbon sequestered versus measuring adoption of specific farming practices on a given area of land).
+- Significant amounts (10-70 Mt yr-1) of carbon sequestration in soils can be achieved at low to moderate costs (\$10-100 per metric ton of carbon). - Mitigation practices that maintain the primary income source (i.e., crop/livestock production), e.g., conservation tillage, pasture improvement, have a lower cost per ton sequestered carbon compared with practices where mitigation would be a primary income source (foregoing income from crop and/or livestock production), such as land set-asides, even if the latter have a higher biological sequestration potential. - With higher energy prices, major shifts in land use in favor of energy crops and afforestation may occur at the expense of annual cropland and pasture. - Policies based on per-ton payments (for carbon actually sequestered) are more economically efficient than per-hectare payments (for adopting specific practices see Antle et al., 2003), although the former have a higher verification cost (i.e., measuring actual carbon sequestered versus measuring adoption of specific farming practices on a given area of land).

 A recent study commissioned by the U.S. Environmental Protection Agency (EPA 2005), estimated economic potential for some agricultural mitigation options, assuming constant price scenarios for 2010-2110, where the price represents the incentive required for the mitigation activity.
-Annualized prices of \$15/ton of CO2 would yield mitigation amounts of 46 Mt C per year through agricultural soil carbon sequestration and 14.5 Mt C per year from fossil-fuel use reduction (compare with estimated U.S. national ecosystem carbon sink of 480 Mt C per year).
-At lower prices of \$5/ton CO2, the corresponding values would be 34 Mt C per year (for soil sequestration) and 9 Mt C per year (for fossil fuel reduction), respectively, reflecting the effect of price on the supply of mitigation activities.
+Annualized prices of \$15/ton of CO2 would yield mitigation amounts of 168 Mt CO2 per year through agricultural soil carbon sequestration and 53 Mt CO2 per year from fossil fuel use reduction (compare with estimated U.S. national ecosystem carbon sink of 1760 Mt CO2 per year).
+At lower prices of \$5/ton CO2, the corresponding values would be 123 Mt CO2 per year (for soil sequestration) and 32 Mt CO2 per year (for fossil fuel reduction), respectively, reflecting the effect of price on the supply of mitigation activities.

-3.7 Other Policy Considerations
+Other Policy Considerations

 Agricultural mitigation of CO2 through carbon sequestration and emission reductions for CH4 (and N2O), differ in ways that impact policy design and implementation.
-Direct emission reductions of CH4 and CO2 from fossil-fuel use are considered 'permanent' reductions, while carbon sequestration is a 'non-permanent' reduction, in that carbon stored through conservation practices could potentially be re-emitted if management practices revert back to the previous state or otherwise change so that the stored carbon is lost.
+Direct emission reductions of CH4 and CO2 from fossil fuel use are considered 'permanent' reductions, while carbon sequestration is a 'nonpermanent' reduction, in that carbon stored through conservation practices could potentially be re-emitted if management practices revert back to the previous state or otherwise change so that the stored carbon is lost.
 This permanence issue applies to all forms of carbon sinks.
 In addition, a given change in management (e.g., tillage reduction, pasture improvement, afforestation) will stimulate carbon storage for a finite duration.
 For many practices, soil carbon storage will tend to level off at a new steady state level after 15-30 years, after which there is no further accumulation of carbon (West et al., 2004).
 Thus, to maintain these higher stocks, the management practices will need to be maintained.
 Key implications for policy are that the value of sequestered carbon will be discounted compared to direct emission reductions to compensate for the possibility of future emissions.
-Alternatively, long-term contracts will be needed to build and maintain carbon stocks, which will tend to increase the price per unit of sequestered carbon.
+Alternatively, long-term contracts will be needed to build and maintain C stocks, which will tend to increase the price per unit of sequestered carbon.
 However, even temporary storage of carbon has economic value (CAST, 2004), and various proposed concepts of leasing carbon storage or applying discount rates could accommodate carbon sequestration as part of a carbon offset trading system (CAST, 2004).
 In addition, switching to practices that increase soil carbon (and hence improve soil fertility) could be more profitable to farmers in the long-run, so that additional incentives to maintain the practices once they become well established may not be necessary (Paustian et al., 2006).